rohan-vishwakarma/rohan-vishwakarma/README.md

 - **Performance Evaluation of RabbitMQ and Kafka for ETL Processes Using Amazon Product Data on Hadoop Clusters**
   Evaluating message queue systems (RabbitMQ, Kafka) for ETL processes to compare their efficiency using Amazon product datasets.

-- **Data Analytics Dashboard for Cryptocurrency Prediction**
-  Developing a web application that predicts cryptocurrency prices using real-time data and AI models.

 ---